Excel-DNA/Tutorials/Fundamentals/RibbonBasics/README.md

 Next we add an image to display on the ribbon button.

 For this we adjust the markup
+1. Add an image file to our project, (I put it an a project folder as `Images\MagicWand.png`) and set its `Copy to Output Directory` property to `Copy if Newer`.
+That ensures the image file will be available when debugging.
-1. Add a `loadImage` callback to the `customUI` tag.
+2. Add a `loadImage` callback to the `customUI` tag.
 Excel-DNA internally implements the `LoadImage` method on the `ExcelRibbon` base class.
-2. Add an `image` attribute to the `button` to select the image.
+3. Add an `image` attribute to the `button` to select the image.
-3. Add an `Image` tag in the .dna file to identify and pack the image file, with the `Path` pointing to the location - in this case I've put it under an Images folder in the project, so I'll use `Path='Images\MagixWand.png`.
+4. Add an `Image` tag in the .dna file to identify and pack the image file, with the `Path` pointing to the location - in this case I've put it under an Images folder in the project, so I'll use `Path='Images\MagicWand.png`.
 I also add `Pack='true'` so that the image file will be included in the packed .xll file.

 The .dna file gets these changes: